vitorm04/docs.pt-br/docs/framework/unmanaged-api/fusion/isframeworkassembly-function.md

 ## <a name="parameters"></a>Parâmetros
  `pwzAssemblyReference`
- [in] O nome do assembly a ser verificado.
+ no O nome do assembly a ser verificado.

  `pbIsFrameworkAssembly`
- [out] Um valor booliano que indica se o assembly é gerenciado.
+ fora Um valor booliano que indica se o assembly é gerenciado.

  `pwzFrameworkAssemblyIdentity`
- [in] Uma cadeia de caracteres uncanonicalized que contém a identidade exclusiva do assembly.
+ no Uma cadeia de caracteres não canônica que contém a identidade exclusiva do assembly.

  `pccSize`
  [in] O tamanho do `pwzFrameworkAssemblyIdentity`.